lupingyugroup/Yu-s-Research-Group/content/post/20-12-02-ICML-best-paper/index.md

 ---
-title: Richard Hendricks Wins First Place in the Wowchemy Prize
+title: Jian Yang and Monica Hall Win the Best Paper Award at Wowchemy 2020
-date: 2020-12-01
+date: 2020-12-02
 ---

-Congratulations to Richard Hendricks for winning first place in the Wowchemy Prize.
+Congratulations to Jian Yang and Monica Hall for winning the Best Paper Award at the 2020 Conference on Wowchemy for their paper “Learning Wowchemy”.

 <!--more-->